cheme/mydht/blog/process.md

 ));
 ```

-For this kind of configuration, the service must always be call with a command as input, the service must be able to restart when its handle indicates that the service is finished
+For this kind of configuration, the service must always be call with a command as input, the service must be able to restart when its handle indicates that the service is finished.

 At the time, I've been a bit lazy on writing restart service code, truth is I am not really convinced by its usefulness (the number of iteration criterion is not really good, some time limit may be better).
-But it is done in the difficult case (local service spawning from a read service spawning from mainloop service initiated from mydhtconf).
+Still, it is done in the hard case, local service spawning from a read service spawning from mainloop service initiated from mydhtconf.

 Conclusion